Lincoln Custom: Overview

-For 1942, the Zephyr-based waterfall grill was changed to a broad full-width grill that extended above and below the hood and was also used in the 1946-1948 models (Lincoln sedan and Lincoln Continental).
-These changes were undoubtedly due to the major Cadillac and Packard grill design changes during these immediate pre-war years, whose production and sales far outpaced Lincoln.
+For 1942, the Zephyr-based waterfall grille was changed to a broad full-width grille that extended above and below the hood and was also used in the 1946-1948 models (Lincoln sedan and Lincoln Continental).
+These changes were undoubtedly due to the major Cadillac and Packard grille design changes during these immediate pre-war years, whose production and sales far outpaced Lincoln.

 After World War II, production of these vehicles was not resumed.
 The former Zephyr became the only Lincoln sedan and was available in both standard and DeLuxe versions.
 The famous Lincoln Continental remained as a limited production, very expensive (and not very reliable) semi-custom offering from the luxury division of Ford Motor Company.
 For 1949, a major revamp of the entire Lincoln line was made, eliminating the slant-back Zephyr and custom Continental and introducing relatively modern V-8 power.

 In 1955, the Lincoln Custom name returned (for one year only) as the lower level series.
 Brakes were 12" drums.

 Presidential limousine

 A special 1942 limousine was provided to the White House for the President's use.
-This car weighed more than 7000 lb and was refitted with a 1946 grill clip after the war for modernization.
+This car weighed more than 7000 lb and was refitted with a 1946 grille clip after the war for modernization.
 Cadillac and Lincoln vied for visibility and prestige by supplying limousines and other special vehicles to the White House (generally by means of a $1.00 per year or other low-cost lease arrangement).
 Packard and Chrysler were rarely able to penetrate this exclusive advertising strategy.